 Apostille

-Apostille is a certification that the document has been issued by a proper office - apostille certifies the authenticity of a signature and stamp/seal of a foreign official.
-This allows you to use a foreign official document in Poland.
+Apostille is a certification that a document has been issued by a relevant authority.
+It certifies the authenticity of signature/s and stamp/s of a foreign official, which allows you to use a foreign official document in Poland.

-The consul is not engaged in any way in obtaining the apostille.
+The consul is not part of the process of obtaining an apostille.

-If a foreign authority requires the apostille on a Polish document, please read the information available on Polish MFA website
+If a foreign authority requires an apostille on a Polish document, please visit the Polish MFA's website.

 Materials